-Students study the new Edexcel Chemistry GCSE 9-1.
-The courses are normally 2 years in length but in order to give opportunities for greater enrichment and exploration this course is currently taken over 3 years at Wallington after which pupils undertake their final exams.
+Students study Edexcel Chemistry GCSE 9-1.
 We aim to develop an understanding of the unifying patterns and themes of chemistry, as well as experimental and investigative skills based on correct and safe laboratory techniques.
 Students will gain an appreciation of scientific methods and learn to form hypotheses and design experiments to test them.